-McLean’s robotics and coding program spans the K-12 continuum, providing students 21st century skills of technology, teamwork and creativity.
-In every grade, robotics activities fire up students’ natural interest in high-value STEM content, while providing opportunities to work collaboratively, solve open-ended problems, and refine critical thinking and organization skills.
+McLean’s robotics and coding program spans the K-12 continuum, providing students 21st Century skills of technology, teamwork, and creativity.
+In every grade, robotics activities fire up students’ natural interest in high-value STEM content, while providing opportunities to work collaboratively, solve open-ended problems, and refine critical thinking and organizational skills.
 Authentic robotics challenges engage real life, interdisciplinary thinking across the curriculum.
 Whether it’s building a moving alligator with Lego WeDo in Lower School, a just-in-time delivery system with Lego Mindstorms EV3 robots in Middle School or an autonomous, fire fighting robot in the Upper School, the possibilities are as limitless as our students' imaginations.

 McLean students may also participate in nationally-recognized competitions.
 Students design and build robots using sound engineering and programming principles.
 Students of all ability levels are encouraged to join and to develop their understanding of robotics through hands-on instruction and continued application.
-Teams are also recognized for achievements in sportsmanship, community outreach, design and other real-world accomplishments.
+Teams are also recognized for achievements in sportsmanship, community outreach, design, and other real-world accomplishments.

 Robotics by grade: